phenotypic/homebridge-nodemcu-relay/README.md

 ```
 Where `ACTION` is the action you wish to perform (e.g. `SWITCH=ON`).

-#### Using a specific action type
+#### Using only one action type

-Whilst it is highly recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility due to the fact that it contains all of the action types; if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the "Other Scripts" folder in this repository.
+Whilst it is **highly** recommended to simply use the main `NodeMCU-Relay.ino` script due to its versatility due to the fact that it contains all of the action types; if you _do_ wish to only flash the NodeMCU with a specific action (i.e. Switch, Modulation or Momentary), you can find these individual scripts located in the "Other Scripts" folder in this repository.
+Note that if you use one of these scripts, you will not be able to utilise any of the other [available features](#available-features) apart from the one you have explicitly flashed onto the board.